The Long Island Seed Project

 Green Zucchini

 Mass cross and second generation hand crosses between dark green (black) zucchini open-pollinated and hybrid disease resistant kinds.
 You're apt to find enough material here to produce your own fine black zucchini selection.
-Responses from last years growers indicate that there is disease resistance and excellent vigor but not all will be dark green.
+Responses from last years growers indicate that there is disease resistance and excellent vigor under organic culture.
 (20 seeds)

 C. pepo